mk12/sicp/notes/text.md

     - A procedure is a pattern for the local evolution of a process.
     - We also saw higher-order procedures.
 - Now we are going to look at more complex data.
-- Before we made compound procedures from other procedures; now we will make compound data from other, simpler data.

-> [...] the ability to construct compound data objects enables us to deal with data at a higher conceptual level than that of the primitive data objects of the language.
-(108)
+> Just as the ability to define procedures enables us to deal with processes at a higher conceptual level than that of the primitive operations of the language, the ability to construct compound data objects enables us to deal with data at a higher conceptual level than that of the primitive data objects of the language. [@2]

 - Consider functions dealing with rational numbers: this becomes awkward if they can return only one number.
 - This is where compound data objects come in handy.